AlbinoGazelle/esxi-testing-toolkit/README.md

 ## Installation

 ![gif installing esxi-testing-toolkit with pipx](https://github.com/AlbinoGazelle/esxi-testing-toolkit/raw/main/demo/install.gif)

-You can install the toolkit from either GitHub or PyPI.

 >[!NOTE]
 >I highly recommend using [pipx](https://github.com/pypa/pipx) to install and run the toolkit to prevent dependency conflicts.
 You can install it with the following commands.